vence722/wallet-app-server/README.md

 - `build_mac_arm64.sh` for running on 64-bit Appple CPU MacOS machine (typical for your laptop)
 - If none of these are available for your case, simply check and modify the content inside any of the scripts.
 They're actually doing very simple things - running go build with specified GOOS and GOARCH environment variables and specify the build target to the `dist/` directory

+(3) Verify if the `wallet-app-server` executable file is generated in the `dist/` directory

 ## Configuration
 Under the `dist/` directory, you could find `config.toml` file.
 This is where all the configuration for this server are stored.

+- `Server` section contains some basic configuration of the app (e.g. hostname, port, session expire time)
+- `Logging` section is responsible for the configuration of the log files
+- `DB` section is where you config the database connection
+- `Redis` section is where you config the Redis connection

+If you want to use our Docker based local testing environment directly, then no need to change the configurations.

 ## Setup Testing Envirionment
 If you have `Docker` installed on your current machine, you could run the following script from your `project root` to spawn a docker-compose with Postgres and Redis: